Tobiyama Castle

-Background
+History

 Tobiyama Castle was built as the stronghold of the Haga clan, retainers of the Utsunomiya clan, in the 13th century.
 The Haga were an ancient gōzoku clan of Mutsu Province who claimed descent from the Kiyohara clan.
 The clan was noted for its fierce independence from the Hiraizumi-based Northern Fujiwara, but became vassals of the Utsunomiya, the lords of Shimotsuke Province, from the 11th century.
 During the Nanboku-chō period, the power of the Utsunomiya clan waned due to conflicts with the neighboring Oyama clan and the Kantō kubō, and the Haga clan gradually supplanted the Utsunomiya.

 Under Utsunomiya Shigetsuna (1468-1516), the Utsunomiya reasserted its control over the Haga clan.
 During the early Sengoku period. the Utsunomiya allied with the Satake clan of Hitachi Province against the increasing aggression of the Later Hōjō clan, with Tobiyama Castle forming a key point in the line of defense.
 However by the 1580s, the Hōjō clan had largely defeated the Utsunomiya and had extended their hegemony into the northern Kantō region.
 The Hōjō were in turn destroyed by Toyotomi Hideyoshi in the 1590 Battle of Odawara.
 The Utsunomiya survived, but were ordered by Toyotomi Hideyoshi to destroy all secondary fortifications within their territories, which included Tobiyama Castle.
 In 1597, the Utsunomiya were deprived of their holdings by Hideyoshi, and the Haga clan suffered from the same fate.